ZG5991/postbored/resources/design_document.md

 **Post Model**

       String postingUserEmail - see above
-      String timeSent - LocalDateTime of when the message was originally posted or edited String postTitle - title of the message, entered when creating or editing String postContent - main body of the message, entered when creating or editing String postID - Unique ID of the specific message generated when the message is created String topic - topic ENUM to be selected when creating a new message, default to GENERAL
+      String timeSent - LocalDateTime of when the post was originally posted or edited String postTitle - title of the post, entered when creating or editing String postContent - main body of the post, entered when creating or editing String postID - Unique ID of the specific post generated when the post is created String topic - topic ENUM to be selected when creating a new post, default to GENERAL

 **Comment Model**

       String commentingUserEmail - see above
-      String timeSent - LocalDateTime of when the comment was originally posted or edited String commentContent - main body of the comment, entered when creating or editing String commentID - Unique ID of the specific comment generated when the message is created String postID - see above
+      String timeSent - LocalDateTime of when the comment was originally posted or edited String commentContent - main body of the comment, entered when creating or editing String commentID - Unique ID of the specific comment generated when the post is created String postID - see above

 ## Post-A-Post Endpoint